 - Obtained tax exempt status for a client and prepared and negotiated numerous and complex cooperative agreements among and between the client developer and HUD, the City, and the state Housing Development Commission related to substantial real estate redevelopment initiative.

-- Co-counsel on 1,000 room hotel redevelopment projects.
+- Co-counsel on 1,000 room hotel redevelopment project.
 Representation included land assembly, complex title and survey review, negotiation of purchase agreement, and structuring of financing structure with local government to support development initiatives.

-- Legal counsel to Dorm Authority for the State of New York—the largest bond issuer in the United States—to secure financing for New York University, Skidmore College, and Rockefeller University, among others, needed for student housing and campus real estate development projects.
+- Legal counsel to Dormitory Authority for the State of New York, the largest bond issuer in the United States, to secure financing for New York University, Skidmore College, and Rockefeller University, among others, needed for student housing and campus real estate development projects.
 Projects included improvements for new facilities, renovations, land acquisitions, and new equipment.
 Served as the primary liaison to investment bankers on financings.

 - Legal counsel to the City of Gary, Indiana on strategy for 40-unit affordable multi-family housing redevelopment project, including import of HUD guarantee and terms of facility tax abatement and payments in lieu of taxes agreements.
 Representation includes analysis of economic impact of development to City.